 The files are arranged chronologically within the series.
 The reference used consists of a set of numbers based on the monarch, regnal year, legal term and return day, except during the Interregnum period when it is based on calendar year, legal term and return day.
 Writs that were found loose and could not been reunited with their original files are collected at the end of the sequence for each monarch.

-In the thirteenth and fourteenth centuries the files are arranged in a fixed county order, which then underwent some modification in the fifteenth century.
-The original order was: Norfolk, Suffolk, Essex, Hertfordshire, Cambridgeshire, Huntingdonshire, Middlesex, London, Kent, Surrey, Sussex, Hampshire, Wiltshire, Somerset, Dorset, Devon, Cornwall, Herefordshire, Worcestershire, Gloucestershire, Oxfordshire, Berkshire, Buckinghamshire, Bedfordshire, Northamptonshire, Rutland, Shropshire, Staffordshire, Warwickshire, Leicestershire, Nottinghamshire, Derbyshire, Lincolnshire, Yorkshire, Northumberland, Cumberland, Westmorland and Lancashire; although as a palatinate Lancaster disappeared from 1351-61 and then permanently after 1377.
-The fifteenth century modifications were: Norfolk, Suffolk, Cambridgeshire, Huntingdonshire, Surrey, Sussex, Essex, Hertfordshire, Middlesex ...
-Nottinghamshire, Derbyshire, Northumberland, Cumberland, Westmorland, and (in any order) Yorkshire, Lincolnshire and Lancashire.
+In the thirteenth and fourteenth centuries the writs within each file are arranged in a fixed county order, which is modified during the fifteenth century.
+The original county order is: Norfolk, Suffolk, Essex, Hertfordshire, Cambridgeshire, Huntingdonshire, Middlesex, London, Kent, Surrey, Sussex, Hampshire, Wiltshire, Somerset, Dorset, Devon, Cornwall, Herefordshire, Worcestershire, Gloucestershire, Oxfordshire, Berkshire, Buckinghamshire, Bedfordshire, Northamptonshire, Rutland, Shropshire, Staffordshire, Warwickshire, Leicestershire, Nottinghamshire, Derbyshire, Lincolnshire, Yorkshire, Northumberland, Cumberland, Westmorland and Lancashire (although as a palatinate Lancaster disappeared from 1351-1361 and then permanently after 1377).
+The modified fifteenth century order is: Norfolk, Suffolk, Cambridgeshire, Huntingdonshire, Surrey, Sussex, Essex, Hertfordshire, Middlesex to Derbyshire as previously, Northumberland, Cumberland, Westmorland, and (in any order) Yorkshire, Lincolnshire and Lancashire.